intel/appframework/plugins/README.md

 </div>
 ```

 3. Call the javascript function to create the object.
 The first paramter is the ID for the scroller, the second is the scroller object.
-The third is optional config parameters
+The third is optional config parameters.

 ``` js
 var alphaTable = $("#contentDIV").alphaTable(scroller,{prefix:"contacts_",listCssClass:"cssClassName"});